John Hyatt (minister)

-John Hyatt (12 January 1767 – 30 January 1826) was an English nonconformist pastor and missionary.
-He found Wesleyan theology as a young man and went on to become a much loved and revered driving force of early Methodism in London, becoming influential in continuing the First Great Awakening started by George Whitefield in the 1740s.
+John Hyatt (12 January 1767 – 30 January 1826) was an English nonconformist minister and missionary.
+He found Wesleyan theology as a young man and went on to become a revered driving force of early Methodism in London, becoming influential in continuing the Evangelical Revival started by George Whitefield in the 1740s.
 Hyatt preached regularly in the slums of Hackney in London's East End.
 He gained a large following and was always in demand for his sermons, which were greatly influenced by those of John Wesley and George Whitefield.

 Family

 John Hyatt was born on 12 January 1767 in Sherborne, Dorset, to John Guppy Hyatt and Elizabeth Hyatt.
 He was baptised on 24 January 1767, in Sherborne.
-Hyatt died on 30 January 1826, aged 59, in Hackney, London, and was buried in Bunhill Fields, London.
+His father (John Guppy Hyatt) was innkeeper of the Crosskeys Inn, Sherborne, with his wife Elizabeth being described as the victualler of the same inn after his death.